eatsleepraverepeat/dae-recsys-m1/README.md

 denoising autoencoder, as described in [Variational Autoencoders for Collaborative Filtering, Liang et al.](https://arxiv.org/abs/1802.05814)
 The data is [Echo Nest Taste Profile Subset from Million Songs Dataset](http://millionsongdataset.com/tasteprofile/).

-Code works fine, but training is taking forever, especially considering that number of modeling items is limited to 13692.
+Code works fine, but training is taking forever, especially considering that number of modeling items is very limited.

 Tested on MBPR'13.

 ## How to run
 Install ML Compute accelerated TF2 package of 0.1a3 version by following this [instructions](https://github.com/apple/tensorflow_macos/issues/153)